 Hopefully you have lodging with a kitchen.
+If not, consider traveling with a Crockpot or Instant Pot, to expand your cooking options.
 You can eat the same types of meals you prepare at home.
 My only advice is to keep it simple.
 Here’s a Paleo AIP Grocery List, to help you shop.
 I eat soup for breakfast (which I bring with me in mason jars.)
 I like salads for lunch, and simple meat/veggie meals for dinner.
 If there’s a Whole Foods Market nearby (or something similar), that’s my preferred shopping place.
 I bring quite a few items with me, so my grocery shopping list is pretty small:

 - Mixed Greens

 - A variety of vegetables for salads and dinners

 - Ground Beef